fabyday/MNIST_AutoEncoder/README.md

 # AutoEncoder
 __Ver_ENG__

-this python script is autoencoder for mnist datasets and simple autoencoder that didn't use CNN(Convolution Neural Network.) but it is pretty good worked.(only simple data.)
+this python script is autoencoder for mnist datasets and<br> simple autoencoder that didn't use CNN(Convolution Neural Network.) but it is pretty good worked.(only simple data.)